robbert-harms/MDT/docs/_dynamic_modules/parameters.rst

 but that their values (per voxel) are provided by a map.
 When fixed, these parameters are still classified as free parameters (considered them as fixed free parameters).

-A free parameter is identified by having the super class :py:class:`~mdt.models.parameters.FreeParameterConfig` and are commonly placed in the Python module named ``free.py``.
+A free parameter is identified by having the super class :py:class:`~mdt.models.parameters.FreeParameterTemplate` and are commonly placed in the Python module named ``free.py``.

 Hereunder we list some details that are important when adding a new free parameter to MDT.